advancedcsg-open/actions-aws-codeartifact-auth/README.md

 The 12-digit account number of the AWS account that owns the domain.
 It does not include dashes or spaces.

-#### `format`

-The format of the packages.
-Can be one of 'npm', 'pypi', 'maven', 'nuget'

-#### 'duration'
+#### `duration`

 The time, in seconds, that the generated authorization token is valid.
 Valid values are 0 and any number between 900 (15 minutes) and 43200 (12 hours).
 A value of 0 will set the expiration of the authorization token to the same expiration of the user's role's temporary credentials.
 Defaults to 0.

 ### Exported Variables
----

-The action will export variables according to the `format` specified.
+The action will export the following variables.
 These can then be used in conjunction with the package managers to publish artifacts.

 #### NPM